PX4/PX4-Devguide/en/advanced/system_tunes.md

    c:
    start
    ```
-1. You will then have the option to click through a few screens until *Melody Master* is displayed:
+1. You will then have the option to click through a few screens, then press **1** to display *Melody Master*:
    ![Melody Master 2.1](../../assets/tunes/tunes_melody_master_2_1.jpg)

    The lower half of the screen provides helpful advice on keyboard shortcuts for using the tool (arrows for moving in stave, and numbers for selecting the note length, etc.).